sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

   - HTTP `ContentType` is `application/json`
   - HTTP body is valid JSON code, checked with `businesspartners-schema.json` definition

-Make sure to replace the URL in line 52 with the one of your service (e.g. `http://localhost:3000` for a locally deployed mock server), or otherwise the test will fail.
+Make sure to replace the URL in line 52 with the one of your service (for example `http://localhost:3000` for a locally deployed mock server), or otherwise the test will fail.

 ### Create JSON Schema for servlet response validation